 This was so awesome that I advertised computerized French lessons in my home, on a computer network.
 (By the way, these computers could be used by customers for other purposes, so I designed a simple contract for their use.)
 My business license limited me to seat only three customers at a time, but I could schedule them at any time that was convenient.
 At the time I was part of an online group of Rosetta Stone users, so I shared with them what I was doing--and several asked if they could have my Student Management System lesson scheme, too, since they had found it difficult to understand and use the SMS.
 (Fairfield has since simplified it.)
 I was very happy to help!
 I also offered the document files of the French flash cards and the check-off lists I had created for monitoring repeated reviews of grammar lessons from the Student Study Guide.
 Those items are available to you at a minimal charge from my Connie's Products page: the SMS chart, French flash cards, and the grammar check-off lists.)

 The Rosetta Stone program is set up in two levels having a total of 210 lessons (each having 9 optional tutorials, 10 if you include the speaking skill option) so that amounts to 2100 possible interactions with the program.
 (It is not necessary to do all of them!)
 These two levels can be accomplished within 2 years or stretched out to 4-5 or more years to suit your needs.
 By the time Jennifer "graduated" to public high school, she had almost finished level I (with the exception of the Writing Tutorials).
 She struggled a bit with the required French class at school (probably because she didn't do the Writing Tutorials), but the teacher remarked on her progress report that she had a "strong grasp of sentence structure."
 I think that is due to her use of The Rosetta Stone program, and am very glad we purchased it.
-Unfortunately I have had to suspend my in-home French lessons, but I hope to reinstate that part of my business at a future date.
+Unfortunately I have had to suspend my in-home French lessons.

 The Lacelles are no longer homeschooling, yet I still feel like a "homeschooler."
 Doing it and creating products (see my product brochure) because I was doing it is now in my blood!
 I changed my business name from HELPS to CQC (Connie's Quick Computers) a few years ago so as to include the several different things I was doing, and with the introduction of this new website have morphed it again--into Home and School Solutions, a name that more truly reflects what I am all about while still including several different things that are going on in my life.
 I have every intention of finishing my projects if the Creator wills it, though there are lots more things consuming my interest and attention these days.
 I never would have thought I'd have a 24 year old son and a 22 year old daughter!
 Where do the years go?